DNSCrypt/dnscrypt-server-docker/README.md

 Download, create and initialize the container, once and for all:

-    $ docker run --name=dnscrypt-server -p 443:443/udp -p 443:443/tcp \
+    $ docker run --name=dnscrypt-server -p 443:443/udp -p 443:443/tcp --net=host \
         jedisct1/unbound-dnscrypt-server init -N example.com

-This will only accept connections via DNSCrypt.
-Containers on the same virtual network can directly access the DNS cache on the standard DNS port (53), but to create a regular, non-authenticated public DNS resolver, this extra port has to be explicitly exposed (`-p 53:53/udp -p 53:53/tcp`).
+This will only accept connections via DNSCrypt on the standard port (443).

+`--net=host` provides the best network performance, but may have to be removed on some shared containers hosting services.

 Now, to start the whole stack: